Protobuild/Protobuild.Docs/web_platform.rst

 ---------------

-The first time you target the Web platform, Protobuild will automatically download and build JSIL into the Application Data directory on your machine.
+The first time you target the Web platform, Protobuild will automatically download and use pre-built JSIL binaries.
+These binaries will also be used for future projects targeting the Web platform.
-You must have both Git and either xbuild or msbuild in your PATH for this process to work.

-You **don't** need to include JSIL as a submodule in your repository, nor do you need to ship binary versions of JSIL alongside your application code.
+You do not need to include JSIL in your project to target the Web platform.
-Each machine that targets the web platform under Protobuild will automatically have the latest version of JSIL installed for usage.